 Located a 10-minute walk from downtown Kona and the ocean, this hostel is the closest to the town center.
 Not as clean and well equipped as the other hostels, but as hostels go it is still a reasonable budget option.
 Make sure to inquire about parking and check-in time before arriving!

-visit the Koa Wood Hale on hostelworld (no hostel website available)
+visit the Koa Wood Hale on Yelp (no official website available)

 Hostels in Captain Cook (South of Kona)

-If you want to stay away from the busyness of town in a lush, cool, and beautiful part of the west side, then south of Kona is where you should head.
-Captain Cook is about a 20-minute drive from Kona but has plenty of shops, restaurants and a supermarket.
+If you want to stay away from the busyness of town in a lush, cool, and beautiful part of the west side of the Big Island, then the south Kona district is where you should head.
+Captain Cook is about a 20-minute drive from Kailua-Kona but has plenty of shops, restaurants and a supermarket.

 1: Pineapple park (Kona location)